 Here is a logical representation of the different parts:

-- Our sources data: databases, JDBC, MongoDB, Redis, Solr etc., that we want to copy to our Kafka cluster
+- Our sources data: databases, JDBC, MongoDB, Redis, Solr, etc., that we want to copy to our Kafka cluster

 - In between our source data and our Kafka cluster: a Kafka Connect cluster, made of multiple Kafka Connect workers where connectors & tasks are running.
-The tasks are pulling data from the sources and push them safely to our Kafka cluster.
+The tasks are pulling data from the sources and pushing them safely to our Kafka cluster.

 - We can also send our data from our Kafka cluster, to any sink: Amazon S3, Cassandra, Redis, MongoDB, HDFS, etc. In the same way as previously, the tasks will pull data from the Kafka cluster and write them to our sinks.

 The workers are the instances of the same Kafka Connect cluster.
 A cluster can be composed of 1 worker up to 1000 workers and beyond.

 There are two ways of running Kafka Connect workers: